allegroai/clearml-docs/docs/webapp/webapp_exp_table.md

 ![Experiment table batch operations](../img/webapp_exp_table_batch_operations.png)

-## Selecting Experiments
+## Selecting Multiple Experiments

-Select all experiments from an experiment table's current page or from all experiments in a project.
+Select multiple experiments by clicking the checkbox on the left of each relevant experiment.
+Clear any existing selection by clicking the checkbox in the top left corner of the table.

-To select all experiments shown in the **current page** of an experiment table, click the **Select All** checkbox in the top left of the table.
-To clear selection, click the **Select All** checkbox again.
+Click the checkbox in the top left corner of the table to select all items currently visible.

-Click the down arrow next to the **Select All** checkbox to access selection options for all **project experiments**:
+An extended bulk selection tool is available through the down arrow next to the checkbox in the top left corner, enabling selecting items beyond the items currently on-screen:
-* **All** - Select all experiments in the project, including those which are not on the current page
+* **All** - Select all experiments in the project
 * **None** - Clear Selection
-* **Filtered** - Select all experiments in the project that correspond with the current active filters in the projects, including those that are not on the current page
+* **Filtered** - Select **all experiments in the project** that match the current active filters in the project

 ## Creating an Experiment Leaderboard